Dana Point Headlands Trail System

 Activities:

-Want an enjoyable loop hike through a new preserve and three parks with stunning ocean views throughout?
-Check out the trail system in the Dana Point Headlands, a scenic coastal area in Orange County.
+Trail users looking for an enjoyable loop hike through a new preserve and three parks with stunning ocean views will enjoy the 3.1-mile trail system in the Dana Point Headlands, a scenic coastal area in Orange County.

-The Nature Interpretive Center offers an opportunity for all ages to learn about the local ecosystem and endangered species within the Headlands Conservation Area.
-The Center is open Tuesday through Sunday from 10am-4pm.
-Please be aware, dogs are not allowed along the dirt hiking trails in order to protect the endangered bird and mammal species.
+The nearby Nature Interpretive Center offers an opportunity for all ages to learn about the local ecosystem and endangered species within the Headlands Conservation Area.
+Please be aware, that dogs are not allowed along the dirt hiking trails in order to protect the endangered bird and mammal species.

 Parking and Trail Access